How to implement BIM

 BIM Model Quality Check

-Half of the BIM professionals expressed interest in an easier way to carry out model quality checks, yet several barriers were uncovered which hold back the adoption of cloud-based model checking solutions.
+BIM professionals are interested in an easier way to carry out model quality checks, yet several barriers hold back the adoption of cloud-based model checking solutions.

 BIM Basics and Implementation